-Sources: *U.S. Bureau of Labor Statistics, **State government websites, ***Occupational Information Network
+Sources: U.S. Bureau of Labor Statistics, State government websites, Occupational Information Network, PayScale.com

-Airport limo drivers who transport more than 16 passengers simultaneously are required by the Federal Motor Carrier Safety Administration to hold a commercial driver's license (CDL) with a passenger endorsement.
-To earn a CDL, many states require individuals to be at least 18 years of age, hold a regular driver's license and successfully complete a vision test.
+The first step to becoming an airport limo driver is to get a commercial driver's license (CDL).
+Airport limo drivers who transport more than 16 passengers simultaneously are required by the Federal Motor Carrier Safety Administration to hold a CDL with a passenger endorsement.
+To earn a CDL, many states require individuals to be at least 18 years of age, hold a regular driver's license, and successfully complete a vision test.
 Passing scores on written and road tests are required as well.
 Drivers must also pass a physical exam and carry a fitness statement from a medical examiner.

 Some states require airport limo drivers to hold an additional license before they can legally drive a limo.
 In most cases, applicants will need to pass a criminal background check or undergo fingerprinting.
-Other stipulations could require them to pass a drug test, complete a defensive driving course or have up to 1 year of experience operating a motor vehicle.
+Other stipulations could require them to pass a drug test, complete a defensive driving course, or have up to one year of experience operating a motor vehicle.